 Students, faculty, staff, community members, and visitors are encouraged to report all crimes and public safety-related incidents to GWPD in a timely manner to aid in providing accurate and timely warning notices to the community when appropriate, and to ensure inclusion in the annual crime statistics.

-The George Washington University issues Timely Warnings, branded as "Crime Advisories," as soon as pertinent information is available when a Clery Act defined crime represents an ongoing, serious or continuing threat to the campus community, and occurs within the university's Clery Act geography.
+The George Washington University issues Timely Warnings, branded as "Crime Advisories" or "GW Alerts" as soon as pertinent information is available when a Clery Act defined crime represents an ongoing, serious or continuing threat to the campus community, and occurs within the university's Clery Act geography.
 Timely Warnings include the date, time and location of the crime and provide information that promotes safety and allows individuals to protect themselves.
 The identity of victims is never included.
+The University is not required to provide a timely warning with respect to crimes reported to a pastoral or professional counselor.

 GWPD is responsible for issuing timely warnings.
 The Chief of Police or their designee will authorize sending timely warnings.
 In the absence of the Chief of Police, the designated authority will then follow the chain of command in descending order to include the GWPD on-duty shift supervisor.
-Timely Warnings are sent via email to all current student, faculty and staff university email addresses and posted on the Campus Advisories (https://campusadvisories.gwu.edu) website in order to reach the entire university community.
+Timely Warnings are sent via email to all current student, faculty, and staff university email addresses and posted on the Campus Advisories (https://campusadvisories.gwu.edu) website in order to reach the entire university community.
 Additional secondary communication methods are used on a case by-case basis to include: